awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 `routing.http2.enabled`
 Indicates whether HTTP/2 is enabled\.
 The default is `true`\.

+`waf.fail_open.enabled`
+Indicates whether to allow a WAF\-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF\.
+The value is `true` or `false`\.
+The default is `false`\.

 ## IP address type<a name="ip-address-type"></a>

 You can set the types of IP addresses that clients can use with your internet\-facing load balancer\.
 Clients must use IPv4 addresses with internal load balancers\.